 selected and participated in a Europe wide exhibition with the work “Into The City”

-Recent Shows: West Coast Biennial at Turtle Bay Museum 2013, showing triptych “Quarry No 1″
+West Coast Biennial at Turtle Bay Museum 2013, showing triptych “Quarry No 1″

 West Coast Biennial 2015, showing Diptych “Edgewood and Slough”

-After seeking an opportunity to return to professional photography work in 2006, I studied, worked and caught up with the digital evolution as an art reproduction photographer and digital fine art print specialist.
+After gaining an opportunity to return to professional photography work in 2006, I studied, worked and caught up with the digital evolution as an art reproduction photographer and digital fine art print specialist.
 The opportunity allowed me to return to my own photographic roots, evolving into a traditional photographer with modern digital tools in his hands.
 My present work style bridges the film and digital era, combining an old fashioned and traditional photographer with the newest digital print technology to push the boundaries of high resolution photography and large size archival pigment print work.

-In my youth, I was occupied by the idealized pursuit of that elusive, decisive moment, the search for a perfect exposure/negative with the content and story of an image finalized at the precise moment of an exposure – over time I have progressed to a refocus on the final print work as the most important factor in my work, defining my capture work to serve oversize, detail saturated print work.
+In my youth, I was occupied by the then idealized pursuit of that elusive, decisive moment, the search for a perfect exposure/negative with the content and story of an image finalized at the precise moment of an exposure – over time I have progressed to a refocus on the final print work as the most important factor in my work, defining my capture work to serve oversize, detail saturated print work.
 Back in the younger years, print work was a simple finishing step of an un-cropped negative.
 “Spaziergang am Staffelsee” [*] is such an earlier sample of my work.
 The importance in my photography rests in creating the content/image at the moment of exposure and a dark room style finishing process in the digital lab, while my photography work has progressed with my desire for large size print work without the use of interpolation, or computer based image creation, my work is optically created traditional photography supported by modern tools.

 I would condense my own visual philosophy as being a very traditional photographer, in the general tradition of the established film area parameters, while having moved beyond accepting industrial, hardware, or technical design factors to be binding, even a dictating force, to my final art work, other than being a tool for a specific purpose in mind.
 In the end and since the days of the camera obscura, it all has been about one thing in the end: a good work of art on an excellent wall.
 My photography is also defined by my split life, one foot in Europe and one on the West Coast, albeit late in the game, just another set of European eyes fascinated by the American landscape and lifestyle.